drjjjm18/rl-snake/README.md

 ```
 ## The game

+The [snake](https://github.com/drjjjm18/rl-snake/tree/main/snake) folder contains the code for the game and playing it.

-[MiniSnakes.py](https://github.com/drjjjm18/rl-snake/blob/main/MiniSnakes.py) contains the code for the basic snake game.
-This is based on the code developed in [How to write a game of snake in 12 lines of code]('https://github.com/eliasffyksen/MiniSnakes), tweaked to not allow the player to travel through the wall boundaries (original snake rules rather than snake 2).
+[game.py](https://github.com/drjjjm18/rl-snake/blob/main/snake/game.py) contains the code for the basic snake game itself.
+This is based on the code developed in [How to write a game of snake in 12 lines of code]('https://github.com/eliasffyksen/MiniSnakes), tweaked to not allow the player to travel through the wall boundaries (converting to the original snake rules rather than snake 2).

-The can be played on your computer by running [interface.py](https://github.com/drjjjm18/rl-snake/blob/main/interface.py): use the 'a' and 'd' keys to control the snake by turning left and right respectively.
+The can be played on your computer by running [interface.py](https://github.com/drjjjm18/rl-snake/blob/main/interface.py): use the left and right arrow keys, or the 'a' and 'd' keys, to control the snake by turning left and right.

 simply run the below in a terminal:
 ```
-python interface.py
+python snake/interface.py
 ```

 ## The RL environment
-[enironment.py](https://github.com/drjjjm18/rl-snake/blob/main/environment.py) contains the code for a RL environment.
+[enironment.py](https://github.com/drjjjm18/rl-snake/blob/main/rl_env/environment.py) contains the code for a RL environment.
 This handles some key aspects of an RL training loop:
 * initialising the game environment
 * resetting the game environment once the game finishes
 * handling a 'step' in the environment: taking the action from an agent, and returning the result of that action and the associated award

 ## The RL agent
-[agent.py](https://github.com/drjjjm18/rl-snake/blob/main/snake_agent.py) contains the code for a RL agent to play the game.
+[agent.py](https://github.com/drjjjm18/rl-snake/blob/main/rl_env/snake_agent.py) contains the code for a RL agent to play the game.
 The default is an example of a DQN Agent, which has some key parameters:
 * fc_layer_params: these are the fully connected layers of neurons in the agent's neural network - the number of neurons and number of layers.
 The default gives a layer of 100 neurons and a layer of 50 neurons
 * learning_rate: the learning rate used during training the agent's neural network
 * epsilon_greedy: the chance of the agent choosing a random action (set to 0.3 by default, 30% chance)